 Besides camping at the overflow parking area that we mentioned above, which is right by the trailhead, here are some other great options of places to stay in the Escalante and Boulder area before tackling Peek-A-Boo and Spooky slot canyons.

-Note: Some of these are much pricier than we normally include, but are very aesthetically pleasing, trendy spots that were too cool not to share.
+Note: Some of these are much pricier than we normally include.
+But they are very aesthetically pleasing, trendy spots that were too cool not to share.

-- Historic Pioneer Cabin: This 1 bedroom, 1 bathroom cabin was built in 1890 and retains its charm, while providing modern amenities.
+- Historic Pioneer Cabin: This cabin was built in 1890 and retains its charm, while providing modern amenities.

 - Escalante Cabins & RV Park: This spot has RV sites, tent sites, small cabins, and nice vacation homes!